yusukeaso-astron/plotastrodata/README.md

 * Make 3D channel maps or 2D images including position-velocity diagrams.
 * Make a figure of line profiles with Gaussian fitting.
 * Plot images to externally given fig and ax (2D images only).
-* Combine color, contour and segment maps.
+* Combine color, contour and segment maps using images with different spatial grids.
 * Input fits files or 2D/3D numpy arrays.
 * Select the R.A.-Dec. style or the offset style as the x/y tick labels.
 * Fill channel maps with a 2D image.